 Tulum doesn’t have its own airport, so visitors have to fly into Cancún International Airport and either take a shuttle or drive the 1 hour and 45 minutes to Tulum.
-Some hotels and resorts will pick you up from the airport as part of your stay, but we rented a car so we drove down and enjoyed the view.
-Be aware that if you have a rental car cops may try to pull you over and extort you, and although we thankfully didn’t have this issue, we met a few people who did and ended up having to pay “on the spot fines” to the police. if this happens to you, and they give you the choice between paying them and getting a ticket, ask for the ticket and they will likely give up and let you leave.
-I don’t mean to scare you, because we drove our rental car for the entire week we were there all over the Yucatán and never had any problems, but it’s definitely something to be aware of in case it happens so you can handle it properly.
+Some hotels and resorts will pick you up from the airport as part of your stay, but we rented a car, so we drove down and enjoyed the view.
+Be aware that if you have a rental car, cops may try to pull you over and extort you, and although we thankfully didn’t have this issue, we met a few people who did and ended up having to pay “on the spot fines” to the police.
+If this happens to you, and they give you a choice between paying them and getting a ticket, ask for the ticket, and they will likely give up and let you leave.
+I don’t mean to scare you because we drove our rental car for the entire week we were there all over the Yucatán and never had any problems, but it’s definitely something to be aware of if it happens so you can handle it properly.

 Where to Stay

 Tulum has so many wonderful places to stay; you can’t go wrong!
 Stay in the over-water bungalows of Zamna, a sometimes concert venue located inside of a cenote.

 Azulik hotel has its giant treehouse restaurant that overlooks the jungle and where guests are seated by staff at birdnest-like tables, and I can say that we wish we would’ve spent at least one night there because it was gorgeous!
 They also had a really cool luxury boutique attached that people had to be barefoot to enter called Zak Ik, worth a visit in its own right.